eddiethedean/mock-spark/tests/COMPATIBILITY_ARCHITECTURE.md

 - Visual diff tools for large datasets

 ### 3. **Performance Testing**
-- Benchmark Mock-Spark against PySpark performance
+- Benchmark Sparkless against PySpark performance
 - Memory usage comparison

 ### 4. **Coverage Analysis**
-- Track which Mock-Spark features are tested
+- Track which Sparkless features are tested
 - Identify gaps in compatibility testing

 This architecture provides a robust, maintainable foundation for compatibility testing that can scale with the project's growth.